CYBERCODERoss/NETFLIXclone/README.md

 - Click on the "Import" dashboard option.

-- Enter the dashboard code you want to import (e.g., code 1860).
+- Enter the dashboard code we want to import (e.g., code 1860).

 - Click the "Load" button.

-- Select the data source you added (Prometheus) from the dropdown.
+- Select the data source we added (Prometheus) from the dropdown.

 - Click on the "Import" button.

-You should now have a Grafana dashboard set up to visualize metrics from Prometheus.
+we should now have a Grafana dashboard set up to visualize metrics from Prometheus.

-Grafana is a powerful tool for creating visualizations and dashboards, and you can further customize it to suit your specific monitoring needs.
+Grafana is a powerful tool for creating visualizations and dashboards, and we can further customize it to suit our specific monitoring needs.

-That's it!
-You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.
+That's it! we've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.

 2. **Configure Prometheus Plugin Integration:**
     - Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.